Bug Out Bag Essentials – Most Important Items You Should Carry

 Next, get a good rope.
 I prefer a 550 style cord over a thicker rope.
 It is easier to work with and super strong.
 Titan recently came out with a cool product called SurviverCord.
 It is basically the same construction as 550 cord, but has 3 extra strands inside.
 One is a 25lbs monofiliment fishing line.
 The second is a copper strand that is electrically conductive and could also be used for making small game snares.
 The third is a jute waxed strand, that can be used while making fires.
 I honestly haven’t used it yet, but it may become a bug out bag essential soon.

-So with a tarp and rope you can make a large variety of shelters.
-Prepperswill.com has a nice article with different designs.
+So with a tarp and rope you can make a large variety of shelters even make a tent with a tarp.
+RollingFox.com and Prepperswill.com have nice articles with different tarp shelter designs.
 If you have a hatchet or nice felling axe, you can make larger and stronger shelters.
 This is a must if you plan to be in one place for a longer period of time.
 Strap the axe on the side of your bag so that it is easy to get to.

 Ideally you should have three days worth of food in your bag.
 There are hundreds of companies that will see you high calorie packaged food.
 But honestly, since I am a veteran, the military’s MREs are the way to go for me.
 You can save more room by taking apart your MRE pouches.
 Each pouch has cardboard and extra items that can be discarded, or used as a fire starter.
 Plus depending on where you are bugging out (woods, urban or coast) you can always supplement your daily food with foraged items, and meat that has been caught through fishing, hunting or snares.
 The MREs have a heating process built in.
 But having a small camping cookware mess kit allows for easier fireside cooking.
 It is probably not a Bug Out Bag Essentials, but certainly nice to have.
 These are light and do not take up too much room.
 If you opted for the 1 quart canteen described above, it has a nice aluminum canteen cup that can be used to cook most things.